eshita19/react/README.md

   const root = ReactDOM.createRoot(document.getElementById('root'));
   root.render(<App/>)
   ```
 - App.js : Holds the JSX code that is javascript inside html.
+The JSX code can have only one root element.
+There should not be multiple parent elements at root level.
   ```
   function App() {
   return (